 With CBD now being available in a wide range of products, it is important to understand its safety as a novel food – foods which have not had a significant history of human consumption.
 A recent and pivotal report by the Food Standards Agency (FSA) in the UK has established a new safe limit for CBD consumption of 10 mg per day.
 The report also states there is evidence for intake above this level, and over a period of time, to have adverse impacts on the liver and thyroid.

-In this hour-long webinar we will delve into the evolving landscape of CBD integration in food products.
-We’ll clarify the reasoning behind the new FSA guidelines, gain insights into the endocannabinoid system to understand how CBD interacts with the body and explore the current research on its potential therapeutic applications.
+In this hour-long webinar we delve into the evolving landscape of CBD integration in food products.
+During the event, our speakers clarify the reasoning behind the new FSA guidelines, giving you insights into the endocannabinoid system to understand how CBD interacts with the body.
+Ruth and Stephen also explore the current research on its potential therapeutic applications.

 Meet the speakers